17

 Day-Mw-Propagation

-"Радио России" he broadcasts in St. Petersburg in the FM range at a frequency of 99.0 MHz with excellent quality.
-The radius of the coating on the VHF is determined by the direct visibility from the transmitter and for broadcasting vdings is about 100 km.
-Confident technique 99 FM covers St. Petersburg and part of the Leningrad region.
+"Radio Russia" broadcasts in St. Petersburg on the 99.0 MHz FM band with excellent quality.
+The VHF coverage range is determined by the line of sight from the transmitter and is approximately 100 km for broadcast VHF.
+Reliable reception of 99 FM covers St. Petersburg and part of the Leningrad region.

 Distance between St. Petersburg and Kaliningrad is 826 kilometers in a straight line.